GiantSpaceRobot/tsRNAsearch/To-Do.md

 * Is SupCTA in results?
 Not in JCI epilepsy results, possibly removed due to low coverage?
 * Combined-score score plot isn't generated!
 * DESeq2 padj score defaults to 100 when there are no DE features?
+* Add try catch or error check for wrong file suffixes